 You can use the ActiveCaptain app to download and transfer the latest chart updates for your device.
-To shorten download time and conserve storage space, you can download only the areas of the chart you need.
+To save space on your mobile device, space on the ActiveCaptain card, and download time, consider using the ActiveCaptain app to download only the areas of the chart you need.